walterfreeman/phy211/syllabus.md

 	- You will need to know how to compute the angles of a right triangle and the length of its hypotenuse given the lengths of the legs

 - Calculus:
-	- You need to know the concepts of ``derivative'' (rate of change) and ``integral'' (cumulative effect / area under curve).
+	- You need to know the concepts of "derivative" (rate of change) and "integral" (cumulative effect / area under curve).
 If you are just now in Calculus I, don't worry; it is no accident that Newton developed both mechanics and calculus, and I will teach you what you need to know.
 You won't have to do any difficult derivatives or integrals.

 That's it.